0xff-r4bbit/watchmetype/README.md

 ## Contributing

-I'm an English teacher so I'm certain there is room for improvement.
 Issues, pull requests, and feature suggestions are welcome.

 ## Supporting this Project

 If you find this tool useful or believe in my cause, I would really appreciate your support.

 - A tip on **Ko-fi** or **Buy Me a Coffee** would help cover development time and ongoing maintenance.

 <p align="center">